-Banks can be very specific about how policies are presented to your customers.
-If you have a checkbox that your customer must accept which only contains a link, this can often be rejected by the bank as satisfactory evidence that your customer had been aware of your policies.
+Card issuers can be very specific about how policies are presented to your customers.
+If you have a checkbox that your customer must accept which only contains a link, this can often be rejected by the card issuer as unsatisfactory evidence that your customer had been aware of your policies.
 There must be reasonable evidence that your customer was presented with a full copy of your policies prior to their purchase.

 When shipping physical goods to customers, use carriers and services that provide online tracking and delivery confirmation whenever possible.
-Provide this information to your customers as soon as it’s available (if you need to submit tracking information as dispute evidence, note that banks do not follow links so screenshots must be provided).
+Provide this information to your customers as soon as it’s available (if you need to submit tracking information as dispute evidence, note that card issuers do not follow links so screenshots must be provided).

 Use a recognizable name for your statement descriptor.
 This can be set or updated in your account settings and we recommend using your website domain or business name.
 This helps avoid customer confusion when they look at their statement.
 Statement descriptors are limited to between 5 and 22 characters.
 They must contain at least 5 letters and cannot use the special characters

 Avoid using the same Stripe account for separate businesses.
 Each Stripe account should represent a single business, which allows for separate statement descriptors and contact information.
 If you need to process payments for multiple business, you can create additional accounts for each.

 Avoiding fraudulent payments

 A payment is considered fraudulent when the cardholder did not authorize it.
 Most fraudulent payments are made using stolen cards or card numbers.
-When a cardholder is notified that the payment has been made or they review their card statement, they contact their bank to dispute it.
+When a cardholder is notified that the payment has been made or they review their card statement, they contact their card issuer to dispute it.